Ukraine says it brings home 189 POWs in swap with Russia

 "We are working to free everyone from Russian captivity.
 This is our goal.
 We do not forget anyone," Zelenskyy said.

-Ukraine said Monday that Moscow had released a total of 3,956 people -- soldiers and civilians -- in deals with Kyiv since the start of the conflict.
+Ukraine said on Monday that Moscow had released a total of 3,956 people - soldiers and civilians - in deals with Kyiv since the start of the conflict.

 A video published by Russia's human rights commissioner Tatyana Moskalkova showed soldiers gathered outside buses, wearing winter clothes and military fatigues.